scottag99/myhomelibrary/README.md

 ## Running Rails Commands

 You can SSH to the Vagrant box if you don't have Rails setup on your local machine and run rails commands from the `/vagrant` directory.

+### Generating a model

+Specify the the model name and a list of attributes.
+By default, a string attribute is created but different types can be set by appending `:type_name` to the attribute name.
+The primary key `id` is automatically created and does not need to be specified.

+`rails g model Wishlist reader_name reader_age:integer reader_gender campaign:references`

+Here is a list of types:

+* integer
+* primary_key
+* decimal
+* float
+* boolean
+* binary
+* string
+* text
+* date
+* time
+* datetime
+* timestamp
+* references (for foreign key references)

+### Generating a controller

+To quickly add a controller file and folder structure to hold views run:

+`rails g controller Wishlists`

+The controller that is created will not have any actions defined so it is up to you to add those.
+Also, the `routes.rb` file should be updated so that requests will map to the controller correctly.